LinkWellNodes/Documentation/docs/knowledgebase/Verifiable-Random-Numbers-Guide.md

 ## Overview

-LinkWell Nodes's **Verifiable Random Numbers (VRN)** service is a cryptographically-secure random number generator (RNG) that sends random numbers to your on-chain smart contract.
+LinkWell Nodes' **Verifiable Random Numbers (VRN)** service is a cryptographically secure random number generator (RNG) that sends random numbers to your on-chain smart contract.

 Unlike traditional random number generators, VRN allows you to independently verify that the numbers provided were generated fairly, using a pre-committed secret seed.